mrudulmohan007/bmi-calculator/README.md

 # bmi-calculator
-A BMI calculator app made using flutter and dart.
+A simple BMI calculator app made using flutter and dart.